 Color is another of the unique qualities that sets the Game On sports mouthguard for braces apart.
 It’s available in a wide array of colors, so your young athlete can choose one that matches their team colors, their skateboard or snowboard, or their favorite color.
 The mouthguard can be customized with a printed logo, name, number, or mascot as well.
 In fact, the whole team can get matching mouthguards, as they work equally as well for youth with or without braces.

 The most important thing about the Game On mouthguard for athletes with braces is that it can protect them against injuries.
 However, it won’t work if your player does not wear it.
 That’s why we’ve made it with their comfort and fashion sense in mind.
 By using our VistaMaxx material, the mouthguard is thin enough to allow them to talk and drink without removing the mouthguard and yet tough enough to protect their cheeks, gums, and lips from injury.
 These qualities can help you feel confident that your athlete will wear their mouthguard every time you hit the slopes.

 Where can I get a Game On sports mouthguard?

-The fact that the Game On sports mouthguards for braces are the only ADA-accepted mouthguards on the market show that they are the best mouthguards available.
+The fact that the Game On sports mouthguards for braces are the first ADA-accepted mouthguards on the market show that they are the best mouthguards available.
 Our mouthguards are made with your youth’s protection, comfort, and style in mind.
 They can be worn by athletes with or without braces, and are especially effective at protecting your child’s teeth, lips, cheeks, and tongue from painful lacerations and other sports injuries.
 Order the best sports mouthguard for braces online today and see how helpful Game On mouthguards really are!